vsmithy/instock-native/README.md

 * I am adding the ability to link app with other friends/family/roomates.

 ## Backlog
+* [Active] Add sub-sections for week-view of meal planning
+* Add feature that allows for easily copying a meal if you eat the same thing all the time
+* Add ability to add a recipe from recipes section directly to meal plan
+* Add the ability to link app with other friends/family/roomates.
 * [done] Remove the dependency on Expo
 * [done] Add non-Expo icon sets
-* Add animations to bottom of inventory tab
+* [done] Add animations to bottom of inventory tab
-* Update border colors on shopping tab
+* [done] Update border colors on shopping tab
-* Add feature that allows for easily copying a meal if you eat the same thing all the time
-* Add sub-sections for week-view of meal planning
-* Add ability to add a recipe from recipes section directly to meal plan
-* Update the colors for the recipe section
+* [done] Update the colors for the recipe section

 ## Tools and Libraries Used
 * React